benbjohnson/litestream.io/content/guides/backblaze-b2/index.md

 Next, create a user with programmatic access to the bucket you just created.

-1. From your Backblaze dashboard, go to My Account > App Keys
+1. From your Backblaze dashboard, go to _My Account > App Keys_
-1. Click "Add Application Key"
+1. Click _"Add Application Key"_
-1. In "Name of Key" enter any unique name
+1. In _"Name of Key"_, enter any unique name
-1. Under "Allow access to Bucket(s)" select the bucket you created above.
+1. Under _"Allow access to Bucket(s)"_ select the bucket you created above.
 1. Leave the remaining fields as their defaults.
-1. Click "Create new key"
+1. Click _"Create new key"_
 1. Copy the credentials to the appropriate places in your `litestream.yml` file
     * The `keyID` field is your `access-key-id`
     * The `applicationKey` field is your `secret-access-key`